texnokot/DevDays2019/Readme.md

 $ cd BikeSharingApp/
 ~~~~

-## 4.4.
+## 3.4.
 Run the application in AKS cluster
-### 4.4.1.
+### 3.4.1.
 Retrieve the HostSuffix for dev namespace
 Use the `azds show-context` command to show your AKS cluster’s HostSuffix for dev.
-When `azds` runs first time it installs in command line tool
+When `azds` runs first time it installs istelf in command line tool

 ~~~~
 $ azds show-context